shred/acme4j/src/doc/docs/usage/order.md

 ## Use IP Identifiers

-_acme4j_ supports the [ACME IP](https://tools.ietf.org/html/draft-ietf-acme-ip) extension.
+_acme4j_ supports IP identifier validation, as specified in [RFC 8738](https://tools.ietf.org/html/rfc8738).
 It permits validation of IP addresses instead of domain names.
 If your CA offers ACME IP support, you can add IP `Identifier` objects to the order:

 ```java
 Order order = account.newOrder()